-How to submit an epressions of interest
+How to submit an expressions of interest

 You must submit an expression of interest (EOI) in order to be considered to be invited to tender.
 To do so, please complete the Expression of Interest Research template found on the Department’s research website.
 A submission of an EOI does not guarantee an invitation to tender and the Department does not routinely advise organisations that they have not been successful in being invited to tender.
 Feedback is however available on request.